theobald-software/kb.theobald-software.github.io/content/_xtract-universal/operating-xtract-universal-with-a-load-balancer.md

 weight: 105
 ---

-This article showcases how to operate Xtract Universal with load balancing.
+This article shows how to operate Xtract Universal with load balancing.<br>
+In this context, load balancing refers to distributing the network traffic caused by Xtract Universal to multiple Windows servers.

 ### About Load Balancing

-A load balancer is a tool for managing traffic.
+In today's highly interconnected world, a load balancer is a crucial tool for managing traffic effectively.

 The process of load balancing involves distributing network traffic across multiple servers to avoid server overloads.
 When distributing it is necessary to use a load balancer between different Windows servers running Xtract Universal.